mediacloud/backend/doc/solr.markdown

 `title` fields are not stored because storing the values takes about twice as much space (which also impacts performance because it requires more memory use).

-For more information about the Solr import process, see [MediaWords::Solr::Dump](lib/MediaWords/Solr/Dump.pm).
+For more information about the Solr import process, see `import-solr-data`.

 Reads from the Solr database are performed through the [MediaWords::Solr](lib/MediaWords/Solr.pm) module for Perl code in the codebase and through the API (which itself uses Solr.pm) by external clients.